gravitational/workshop/docker.md

 ENTRYPOINT curl
 ```

-The output of this build will look more like a real Linux install:
+Since this example is based on the `ubuntu` Docker image, the output of this build will look more like a standard Linux install:

 ```bash
 $ cd docker/ubuntu